Code-Institute-Submissions/Rhema28-Project-0/README.md

 ### Media

 - The photos used on the home page are from Pik Wizard [https://pikwizard.com/]
-- The images used for the gallery page were taken from this other open source site
+- The images used for the gallery page were taken from Pik Wizard and another open source site.

-## Other General Project Advice
-Getting started with your Portfolio Projects can be daunting, planning your project can make it a lot easier to tackle, take small steps to reach the final outcome and enjoy the process!